ThomasLeconte/laminas-gen/Readme.md

 ### Controller generation
 `composer laminas-gen controller <yourControllerName> <existingModuleName>` (This will generate all associated CRUD views for again, use your controller fast as possible.
 And you cant disable it ...
 For the moment 🥱)

+### Entity generation
+`composer laminas-gen entity <yourEntityName> <yourModuleName>`.
+You will have to type each properties of your entity. `yourEntityName.php` and `yourEntityNameTable.php` files will be generated, with default getters and setters.

 ### Undo
 `composer laminas-gen undo` (This will undo all last creations or modifications done by LaminasGen)